erooijak/oogstplanner/README.md

 - [ ] Provide clickable tree view of available crops under the crops search button.
 - [ ] Crop searching on category or preferred harvesting or sowing month.
 - [ ] Make calendar span multiple years (i.e., seeds sowed in one year can be harvested in a later year or vice versa).
-- [ ] Multiple calendars for users.
+- [ ] Multiple calendars for one user.
 - [ ] Editing of user profile.
 - [ ] Choosing profile image.
 - [ ] Comments on user profile.